Stepper | Cypress Semiconductor

 開発キット / ボード

-The PSoC 4 Pioneer Kit is an easy-to-use & inexpensive development platform enabling you to create unique designs with customizable analog and digital fabric of the PSoC.
+The PSoC 4 Pioneer Kit is an easy-to-use and inexpensive development platform enabling you to create unique designs with the flexibility of PSoC®4.Featuring the PSoC 4200 device family, this kit gives you the power of an ARM Cortex-M0 combined with the fully customizable analog and digital fabric of the PSoC in the palm of your hands.